Troubleshooting Scenarios for Issues with the Cato Client

 The Cato WAN or Internet firewall blocks VPN access

-The Cato WAN or Internet firewall can block access for Cato Clients to the WAN or internet resource.
-Check the firewall rulebases in the Cato Management Application (Security > WAN Firewall or Internet Firewall) and make sure that the firewall allows VPN access.
+The Cato WAN or Internet firewall can block access for Cato Clients to the WAN or Internet resource.
+Check the firewall rule bases in the Cato Management Application (Security > WAN Firewall or Internet Firewall) and make sure that the firewall allows VPN access.
 For example, does the WAN firewall have a rule that allows VPN users to access the site?
-The following screenshot shows an example of a Cato WAN firewall rule that allows VPN users to connect to a site in Frankfurt for DNS and HTTPS services:

 For more information on the Cato firewall and best practices, see Internet and WAN Firewall Policies – Best Practices .